 “We are their champions,” she says.
 “We just make sure that they get the support that they need overall to be successful.”

 Success looks different for each prospective student.
-Occasionally, success means not enrolling a student.
+Occasionally, success means not

 “Sometimes we’ll have students who will be in a bind, especially at this time of year,” says enrollment counselor Brandon Wright.
 “They’re trying to get courses done and they’ll say ‘the semester starts in two weeks, do you think I can do this course in a two-week period?’”